 “However, that means pretty much anyone can control a Lifeless,” Denth said.
 “Not just the person who created them.
 So, the people who make them generally give the creatures Security words.
 A word you can say, then imprint the creature with new Commands.”

-“And what’s that thing’s Security word.”
+“And what’s that thing’s Security word?”

 “I’ll have to ask Jewels if you can have it,” Denth said.